UplandJacob/Upland-HA-Addons/flask/README.md

 ## About

-Flask is a Python webserver primarily used for testing web applications with APIs, but is an great server for any sort of simple API you need.
+Flask is a Python webserver primarily used for testing web applications with APIs, but is an great server for any sort of simple site or API you need.

 ## Install